Welcome to the ~The Ardilaun Fairy Garden~

-The Ardilaun Hotel in Galway City have just announced news that a Fairy Family have set up home in their garden and a new map of The Ardilaun Fairy Garden is now available for all children dining and staying at the hotel.
+The Ardilaun Hotel in Galway City have announced news that a Fairy Family have set up home in their garden and an informative trail map of The Ardilaun Fairy Garden is now available for all children dining and staying at the hotel.
 The enchanting gardens at The Ardilaun are an ideal location and we can see why the Fairies chose this secluded garden with huge old oak and maple trees as a perfect place to set up home.

 When visiting The Ardilaun Fairy Garden, the fairy experts advise to tip toe and to stay really quiet when out searching as you might have a chance to spot one of the beautiful glittering fairies or see their trail of magic fairy dust.
 The fairies picked the safest part of the garden to the rear of the hotel’s garden patio near the fountain at The Ardilaun Hotel, away from the car park.

 This is definitely a big attraction this Summer.
 All families who stay at the hotel will be given a free map to follow the trail which will be both fun and informative for both young and old.
 Children can read about the ten different fairies and their personalities and interests.